AirGateway/agw-proxy/README.md

 More layers of security can be added.
 But at least we encourage anyone using project to:

-- Set up CORS headers accordingly: to avoid receiving calls from other domains.
+- **Set up CORS headers**: to avoid receiving calls from other domains.

-- Set up CSP headers: to avoid calling this service using iframes and similar attacks.
+- **Set up CSP headers**: to avoid calling this service using iframes and similar attacks.

-- Set up CSRF tokens: not included here, because CSRF tokens are very tied to your frontend implementation, but is highly recommended to implement it to avoid your proxy server being used by third parties.
+- **Set up CSRF tokens**: not included here, because CSRF tokens are very tied to your frontend implementation, but is highly recommended to implement it to avoid your proxy server being used by third parties.